Near collision, tense encounter as Beijing flexes muscles in the South China Sea

 Their constant presence aboard the rusty ship has irked China and turned the Second Thomas Shoal into a strategic battleground, with Beijing deploying its more modern coast guard ships and clusters of fishing boats as far as 620 miles (1,150 km) from the Chinese coast.

-Just 800 metres away, a grey navy ship starts to follow the Sindangan, joining the four Chinese coast guard vessels and five other boats suspected by the Philippines of being militia.
+Just 800 meters away, a grey navy ship starts to follow the Sindangan, joining the four Chinese coast guard vessels and five other boats suspected by the Philippines of being militia.

 The Sindangan hangs back as the supply boats advance to complete the remaining nine miles (17 km) to reach the troops aboard the Sierra Madre.